Mini Manifesto for the 2017 General Election

 - Maintain freedom of movement for EU staff and students.
 Our Brexit priorities can be found in more detail here.

-2. Deliver an effective immigration system for Scotland’s 19 higher
+2. Deliver an effective immigration system for Scotland’s 19 higher education institutions

 International staff and students are vital to the long-term sustainability of Scottish higher education.
 Their presence as an important part of our higher education community enhances the educational and life experience of our ‘home’ students and contributes significantly to the economy and society in our regions across Scotland.